pisto/minecrack/README.md

 # Crack a seed

-First collect around 18 slime chunk coordinates (chunk coordinates are world coordinates divided by 16 and rounded towards 0, the coordinates can be obtained from the debug screen).
+First collect 15 or more slime chunk coordinates (chunk coordinates are world coordinates divided by 16 and rounded towards 0, the coordinates can be obtained from the debug screen).
 Then invoke `minecrack-slime` and append the chunk coordinates in `X:Z` format:

 ```
 minecrack-slime -- 0:-96 0:-93 0:-77 0:-74 0:-73 0:-64 0:-55 0:-51 0:-50 0:-49 0:-46 0:-25 0:-4 0:11 0:30 0:37 0:44 > 48bit